jgkamat/DoCIF/README.md

 * Use The GH Status Token API To let you know which one of your tests failed
 * Run your tests in the environment you want, not the environment someone provides you!
   * Ability to supply your own dockerfile to do this.
 Be careful though, you could break some things.
+  * [DoCIF's tests are run using DoCIF](https://github.com/jgkamat/DoCIF/pull/4).
+Yes it was hard.
+It's also a good example of the end result from your point of view.

 ## Setup
 Setup of DoCIF is designed to be easy, assuming you know how to set up your project on a linux machine!